Cezary-Nakielski/Project-Four-Forumbus/README.md

 | --- | --- |
 | Yes | I would like to be able to approve the posts before they are presented on the site|

+The owner of the website can access the admin panel by adding /admin at the end of homepage url.
+There, the owner has to put in admin credentials provided by the developer.

 #### As the user of the site:

 | Achieved | Goal |